barra9408/info-patterns-repo/README.md

 The coordinate $\mu$ can represent, for example:

-- center-of-mass displacement along $x$, $y$ and $z$;
+- Center-of-mass displacement along $x$, $y$ and $z$.
-- libration around a Cartesian axis;
+- Libration around a Cartesian axis.
-- any other mechanical or geometrical perturbation that changes the scattered field.
+- Any other mechanical or geometrical perturbation that changes the scattered field.

 Numerically, the particle is evaluated at two nearby configurations: